julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 ## When Not to Use Moon Water

 - During solar eclipses or chaotic astrological events, unless you’re trained for it.
-- If it smells off—never use moldy or spoiled water.
+- If it smells off.
+Never use moldy or spoiled water.
 - Don’t ingest unless it’s clean, sterile, and intentionally made for internal use.
 - Never give it to animals unless you’re certain the herbs inside are safe for them.